 The tester verifies that the network product does not boot from any undeclared memory device by preparing a bootable medium for every class of bootable memory device (e.g. CD, USB key, network boot) present in and accessible at the network product and trying to boot from this medium.

-3. The tester verifies that there is no possibility to access and modify the firmware of the network product without successful authenticationuser .
+3. The tester verifies that there is no possibility to access and modify the firmware of the network product without successful authentication and the authenticated user has no possibility to access and modify the firmware without privileged access rights.